Overview

 sandbox.invoke_sandbox_function(hello);

-We do not call hello()
+We have changed our code to not call hello()

 directly.
-Instead, we use the
+Instead, we use RLBox's

 invoke_sandbox_function()